 Greenhouse Gas Emissions

-Greenhouse gas (GHG) emissions for the City of Cleveland from 2010 to 2016 are shown below.
-Since 2010, the City has seen a 2 percent reduction in overall GHG emissions from 12.8 to 12.5 million metric tons of carbon dioxide equivalent (MT CO2e).
-If industrial process emissions are not included, we see an 10% reduction in the overall city GHG emissions.
-This reduction has occurred while at the same time economic activity has increased in the region and population numbers have stabilized.
+Greenhouse gas (GHG) emissions for the City of Cleveland from 2010 to 2018 are shown below.
+Since 2010, the City has seen a 7% percent reduction in overall GHG emissions from 12.52 to 11.65 million metric tons of carbon dioxide equivalent (MT CO2e).
+On a normalized emissions/real Gross Domestic Product (GDP) basis, based on Cuyahoga County GDP, we are observing an 11% reduction in 2018 numbers compared to 2010, showing signs of positive de-coupling.
+As the economy has improved, emissions have actually gone down during these years.

 Source: City of Cleveland